Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Results

 Our light–cone lemmas are defined for the row–induced interaction graph, counting only count intra–row couplings which is usually slightly less than the full maximum degree.
 Informally, the Heisenberg support of a row one–hot projector after depth $p$ is confined to the radius–$p$ neighborhood in the interaction hypergraph; the number of admissible completions inside this window scales as $W_{\mathrm{row}}(p)\le 2p{+}1$ in 1D and $W_{\mathrm{row}}(p)=O(\Delta_{\rm row}^{\,p})$ in general, yielding the stated per–row probabilities which we now use in our proof.

 \begin{proof}[Sketch of Proof of Theorem \ref{thm:generic-const}] For (A) and (B), insert the row–wise bounds from Lemma~\ref{lem:row-valid-general} into the row events $E_i=\{\text{row $i$ is one–hot}\}$ and apply the chaining/ dependency-graph argument detailed in Sec.~\ref{app:fixed_p}, Thm.~\ref{thm:generic-const-app}.
-In particular, the bounded light cone implies a bounded overlap number for the family $\{E_i\}$, and the resulting dependency contributes at most a polynomial slack absorbed into the $O(n\ln n)$ term in the exponent yielding the displayed exponents. \end{proof}
+The relevant overlap number is